UNSW-Redback-Racing/DAQ-Technical-Assessment/spyder/docs/README.md

 ### Additional Notes

-- In order to use this command you will have to install **Docker Desktop** in Windows or **Docker** in the terminal locally depending on how your system is configured.
+- In order to use this command you will have to install [**Docker Desktop**](https://docs.docker.com/get-started/introduction/get-docker-desktop/) for Windows/Mac/Linux or [**Docker Engine**](https://docs.docker.com/engine/install/) for Linux in the terminal locally depending on how your system is configured.
+  - Running `docker compose up` the first time may take awhile which is completely ok because Docker needs to pull images and build services from scratch.
+Subsequent runs of `docker compose up` shouldn't take nearly as long since Docker reuses cached layers and existing containers.
 - If you happen to install any new packages, you will need to run `docker compose up --build`.
   - To simplify, the reason for this is because the telemetry system runs in a containerised environment where the packages are only installed upon the containers first build.
 So once the containers are created (with `docker compose up`), should there be any package changes, the containers must be rebuilt (denoted by the `--build` flag) for the new packages to be installed.
+- If you get stuck on a question, feel free to skip it and come back to it at the end or completely skip it overall.
+You do not have to complete each task sequentially.